+Yes No

-If yes specify the minority status (Religious/linguistic/ any other) and provide documentary evidence.
+atus (Religious/linguistic/ any other) and provide

+documentary evidence.
 Linguistic Minority

-6. Sources of funding: Government Grant-in-aid Self-financing Any other b.
-University to which the college is affiliated /or which governs the college (If it is a constituent college)
+6. Sources of funding: Government Grant-in-aid Self-financing Any other c.
+Details of UGC recognition:

+- 7. a.
+Date of establishment of the college: 15 June 1961 - b.
+University to which the college is affiliated /or which governs the college (If it is a constituent college) Rashtrasant Tukadoji Maharaj, Nagpur